Jalen Ramsey: 2020 season

 On January 16, 2020, the Los Angeles Rams hired Denver Broncos' linebackers coach Brandon Staley as their new defensive coordinator after they elected not to re-sign Wade Phillips.
 Staley retained Ramsey and Troy Hill as the starting cornerbacks as they began the regular season.

 On September 9, 2020, the Los Angeles Rams signed Ramsey to a five–year, $100 million contract extension that includes $71.2 million guaranteed, $43.7 million guaranteed upon signing, and an initial signing bonus of $25 million.
 The deal made him the highest-paid defensive back in NFL history.

 On September 13, 2020, Ramsey started in the Los Angeles Rams' home-opener against the Dallas Cowboys and set a season-high with six solo tackles and made one pass deflection during their 20–17 victory.
 On October 4, 2020, Ramsey recorded five combined tackles (four solo) as the Rams defeated the New York Giants 17–9.
 Following the game, it was reported Ramsey was involved in a physical altercation with his ex-girlfriend's brother, Giants' wide receiver Golden Tate, due in part to Ramsey's comments against Tate's sister Breanna who he had two children with.
 On October 10, 2020, Ramsey was fined $15,625 for his role in the postgame fight.
 On October 26, 2020, he had four solo tackles, one pass deflection, and made his only interception of the season on a pass by Nick Foles intended for tight end Jimmy Graham during a 24–10 win against the Chicago Bears.
 The following week, he was inactive during the Rams' 28-17 loss at the Miami Dolphins due to an illness not related to COVID-19.

-He finished the 2020 season with 44 combined tackles (36 solo), one interception, and nine passes defensed in 15 games.
+Ramsey finished the 2020 season with 44 combined tackles (36 solo), one interception, and nine passes defensed in 15 games.
 He earned First Team All-Pro honors and his second Pro Bowl nomination for 2020.
 He was ranked 13th by his fellow players on the NFL Top 100 Players of 2021.